Provotorov-A-A/spiflashtool/README.txt

 -size				|	size of data that will be read/writen (in bytes).
 Argument is an integer in decimal format (1024).
 No size option in write operation means program all data from file.
 -file 				|	data destibation/source file name.
 -verbose			|	print all intermidiate data.
+-m				|	select memory device and it's driver that will be used to operate. 'base' is the most common configuration (and is only avalaible just now:))

 ### Interface options:
 Command				|	Description